 Sage Sankara’s Advaitic wisdom is nothing to do with his Advaitic orthodoxy.

 The Advaitic orthodoxy is meant for the ignorant populace.
 The Advaitic orthodoxy has to be dropped if one has chosen the path of wisdom.
 Those who propagate the Advaitic orthodoxy as the means to ‘Self’-knowledge or Brahma Gnana are propagating ignorance.
-Those who chosen the path of Advaitic orthodoxy have chosen the path of ignorance.
+Those who choose the path of Advaitic orthodoxy have chosen the path of ignorance.

 It is time for the educated orthodox to wake up to realize Sage Sri, Sankara’s wisdom is the only wisdom in this world, which helps to get rid of the ignorance.